 Ms. Robins received her LL.B. from the University of Ottawa in 2008.
 She also achieved a Bachelor of Social Sciences Degree, with Honours in Criminology in 2005.
-She is a member of the Defence Counsel Association of Ottawa, the Criminal Lawyers Association, and the County of Carleton Law Association.
-Ms. Robins is a former vice president of the Ottawa Child Protection Defence Bar Association (2014 to 2017).
+She is a member of the Defence Counsel Association of Ottawa (DCAO), the Women in Canadian Criminal Defence organization, and is a former vice-president of the Child Protection Defence Bar Association of Ottawa (CPDAO).

-Ms. Robins has successfully argued for the return of children to the care of their parents and has also secured alternative placements for children, when a return to their parents is not possible.
-When children are adopted through child protection proceedings, Ms. Robins assists biological family members in securing contact, known as Openness, with those children following adoption.
+Ms. Robins routinely provides legal advice and representation to people involved with child welfare agencies, including adoptive parents, foster parents, kin and birth parents.
+Ms. Robins has successfully argued for children to be returned to the care of their parents and has secured alternative placements for children when a return to their parents is not possible.
+When children are placed for adoption through child protection proceedings, Ms. Robins assists parents and other family members with securing contact with their children, known as Openness.

-Ms. Robins also routinely represents adults and youth charged with a broad range of criminal offences.
-She has successfully defended clients charged with impaired driving, dangerous driving causing death, domestic assaults, robbery, sexual assault, and many others.
+Ms. Robins also represents adults and youth charged with a broad range of criminal offences.
+She has successfully defended clients charged with impaired driving, dangerous driving causing death, uttering threats, harassment, assaults, sexual assaults, thefts, robberies, murder, and various other offences.
+She also advises victims and witnesses involved in criminal matters, including where applications are brought to obtain a complainant’s personal records.

 In addition to having attended hundreds of court appearances on behalf of her clients, Ms. Robins has considerable experience assisting clients in achieving favourable outcomes via mediation and various other forms of alternative dispute resolution.

-Ms. Robins is a frequent lecturer to other lawyers on criminal and child protection law and related procedure.
-Ms. Robins also conducts speaking engagements in the community with a view to assisting individuals who are most affected by encounters with police and child welfare agencies.
+Ms. Robins is a frequent speaker and lecturer to other lawyers on criminal and child protection law and related procedure.
+Ms. Robins also conducts speaking engagements in the community with a view to assisting individuals who are most effected by encounters with police and child welfare agencies.

 In 2017, Ms. Robins was awarded the inaugural Justice Heidi Levenson Polowin Award for excellence in child protection advocacy.